FORT LAUDERDALE, Fla. NOT SO LONG ago, boxing had a happy home, a place to call its own.

 He goes to therapy three times a week, reads books and clippings, and hasn't forgotten friends and family.

 Angelo calls Chris on the phone every day and asks whether he wants company.
-He went to Chris' house and read Christmas cards from all over the world.
-The youngest Mirenda boy quietly removed a few at a time so he could answer them for his brother.
+He goes to Chris' house and reads Christmas cards from all over the world.
+The youngest Mirenda boy quietly removes a few at a time so he can answer them for his brother.

-It was another Christmas for the Dundees, and another tough one.
+It is another Christmas for the Dundees, and it's another tough one.
 Chris is sick.
 Hard times are knocking people out of work.
 War seems near.
 People are edgy.